Asia Landmarks - 25 Famous Landmarks in Asia

 A map of landmarks.
 Use the map to explore all the landmarks.

 The Forbidden City complex is an impressive monument found in the center of Beijing.
 The complex was built in the early 1400s during the early Ming Dynasty and contains palaces and other administrative buildings.
 This landmark is notably the largest imperial palace in the world and one of the most famous landmarks in China.

 The 980 buildings that make up the complex served as the imperial palace of China from 1420 to 1912.
 Twenty-four emperors from the Ming and Quin dynasties used the Forbidden City as their home during their reign.

-Mount Everest is the highest mountain in the world.
+Mount Everest is the highest mountain on Earth and one of the most famous landmarks around the world.
 It stands at 8,848 m (29,029 feet) above sea level and is located on the border of Nepal and China.